-- 1. Select the Airport Location Page. - Press the small right knob to activate the onscreen cursor. - 3.
-Turn the large right knob to highlight the facility name (second line) or the city (third line) field. - 4.
-Use the small and large right knobs to enter the facility name or city location of the desired airport.
-As you spell the facility name or city, the Spell'N'Find feature will select the first entry in
+- 1. Select the airport location page. - 2.
+Press the small right knob to activate the cursor. - 3.
+Turn the large right knob to highlight the facility name (second line) or the city (third line) field.

-- the database based upon the characters you have entered up to that point. - Once the name is entered, the information for that airport will appear on the page.
-Press ENT to accept the selected airport. - 6.
-To view the other airport information pages, press the small right knob to remove the cursor, then turn the small right knob to select the desired page.
+- 4. Use the small and large right knobs to enter the facility name or city location of the desired destination waypoint.
+As you spell the facility name or city, the 400W series Spell'N'Find feature will select the first entry in the database based upon the characters you have entered up to that point. - 5.
+Once the name is entered, the information for that airport will appear on the page.
+Press ENT to accept the selected identifier. - 6.
+To view the other airport information pages, press the small right knob to remove the flashing cursor and turn the small right knob to select the desired page.

-Auto-Tuning a Frequency from a List
+Auto-Tuning a Frequency from a List (420W/430W only)

-The GNS 530W's auto-tune feature allows you to quickly select any displayed database frequency as your standby frequency.
-With a minimum of keystrokes, any frequency listed on the Airport Frequency Page can be transferred to the standby field of the COM or VLOC window.
+The 400W-series auto-tune feature allows you to quickly select any displayed database frequency as your standby frequency.
+With a minimum of keystrokes, any frequency listed on the airport frequency page can be transferred to the standby field of the COM or VLOC window.
 The Airport Frequency page in the GPS 500W allows you to view frequency information and scroll through the list by turning the large right knob.

-- 1. Select the Airport Frequencies Page from the WPT page group. - 2.
-Press the small right knob to activate the cursor on the airport identifier field. - 3.
-Use the small and large right knobs to enter the identifier of the desired airport.
+Select the airport frequencies page from the WPT page group.

+- 2. Press the small right knob to place the cursor on the airport identifier field. - Use the small and large right knobs to enter the identifier of the desired airport.
 Press ENT when finished. - 4.
 Turn the large right knob to highlight the desired frequency. - 5.
-Press ENT to place the highlighted frequency in the standby field of the COM or VLOC window (as appropriate). - 6.
-To activate the selected frequency, press the COM or VLOC flip-flop key (as appropriate).
+Press ENT to place the highlighted frequency in the standby COM or VLOC window field (as appropriate). - 6.
+To activate the selected frequency, press the COM flip/flop or VOR flip/flop key (as appropriate).